joemoose/psiops/docs/character.md

 # Your Character

 You’re an elite military operative who doesn’t fit into mainstream society.
 You’re the boots on the ground caught up in the death and destruction of secret proxy wars against oppressive establishments and supernatural threats.
-You may also be someone who can teleport or lift objects with your mind.
+You may also be someone who can read a person’s thoughts or lift objects with your mind.
 The paranormal secrets of the Cold War are your cornerstone, and you fight for your country alongside others like you.

 ## Creating a Character

 To create a new character, follow these steps.

-1. In order, roll **(1D3+1) - (1D3)** for each of the four attributes: **FORCEFUL**, **CREATIVE**, **TACTICAL**, and **REFLEXIVE**.
+1. Roll **(1D3+1) - (1D3)** for each of your character’s four attributes: **FORCEFUL**, **CREATIVE**, **TACTICAL**, and **REFLEXIVE**.
 For example, if you first rolled a 2 and then a 1, your attribute score would be a 2.
 You may swap one with another.
 2. Randomly determine 2 starting **Psionic Powers** from the following list.
 3. Set your maximum **Hit Points (HP)** to 6 and your starting **Momentum** to 2.
-4. In addition to the standard loadout listed on your character sheet, add **2 items of standard-issue military gear** of your choosing to your inventory.
+4. In addition to the standard loadout listed on your character sheet, add **2 items of military gear** of your choosing to your inventory.
 5. Set your **Armor** equal to the armor bonuses supplied by your gear.
 6. Randomly determine your character’s **Drive** from the following list.
 	- Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.